owst/owst.github.io/blog/_posts/2010-11-29-scala-patience-sort.md

 ---
 title: Scala implementation of Patience sort
-sub_title: A simple Scala implementation of the patience sort algorithm
 ---
 Here's a simple Scala implementation of [Patience Sort][patience_sort], that I wrote as a precursor to implementing the patience diff algorithm.